mbuczko/revolt/README.md

 `:main-opts` on the other hand are the parameters that `clj` will use to bootstrap revolt: `-m revolt.bootstrap` instructs `clj` to use `revolt.bootstrap` namespace as a main class and pass rest of parameters over there.

-Here is the list of accepted parameters:
+Here is the list of all accepted parameters:

     -c, --config     : location of configuration resource.
 Defaults to "revolt.edn".

     -d, --target-dir : location of target directory (relative to project location).
 This is where all re/generated assets are being stored.
 Defaults to "target".

     -p, --plugins    : comma separated list of plugins to activate.
 Each plugin (a stringified keyword) may be specified with optional parameters:

                          clojure -A:dev:dev/nrepl:dev/cljs:dev/pack -p revolt.task/nrepl,revolt.task/rebel:init-ns=revolt.task

     -t, --tasks      : comma separated list of tasks to run.
 Simmilar to --plugins, each task (a stringified keyword) may be specified with optional parameters:

                          clojure -A:dev:dev/nrepl:dev/cljs:dev/pack -t revolt.plugin/clean,revolt.plugin/info:env=test:version=1.1.2